apache/sedona/docs/tutorial/sql.md

 ## Create a User-Defined Function (UDF)

 User-Defined Functions (UDFs) are user-created procedures that can perform operations on a single row of information.
 To cover almost all use cases, we will showcase 4 types of UDFs for a better understanding of how to use geometry with UDFs.
+Sedona's serializer deserializes the SQL geometry type to [JTS Geometry](https://locationtech.github.io/jts/javadoc-1.18.0/org/locationtech/jts/geom/Geometry.html) (Scala/Java) or [Shapely Geometry](https://shapely.readthedocs.io/en/stable/geometry.html) (Python).
+You can implement any custom logic using the rich ecosystem around these two libraries.

 ### Geometry to primitive

 This UDF example takes a geometry type input and returns a primitive type output:

 === "Scala"

 	```scala
 	import org.locationtech.jts.geom.Geometry
 	import org.apache.spark.sql.types._

 	def lengthPoly(geom: Geometry): Double = {
         geom.getLength
 	}

 	sedona.udf.register("udf_lengthPoly", lengthPoly _)

 	df.selectExpr("udf_lengthPoly(geom)").show()
 	```